 - Diet: Primarily feed on small fish, crustaceans, and other invertebrates.

-- Camouflage: Excellent camouflage abilities, blending seamlessly with the substrate.
+- Camouflage: Excellent camouflage abilities, blending without friction with the substrate.

 Types of Flounders: